Vaccination is mandatory

 Mexico malaria risk throughout

-the year in rural areas along the west coast and in the
+the year in rural areas along the west coast and

-south of the country not
+in the south of the country not

 regularly visited by tourists.

-The risk in Cancun is very small but malaria is present
+The risk in Cancun is very small but malaria is

-in nearby rural areas.
-No
+present in nearby rural areas.

-Cancun, Puerto Vallarta & Veracruz.
+Acapulco, Cancun, Puerto Vallarta & Veracruz.

 3/4